CalebFenton/simplify/README.md

 .end method
 ```

-Dead code includes:
+Common dead code includes:

-* unreferenced assignments - assigning something and never using it
+* unreferenced variables through assignments - assigning something and never using it
-* method calls with no side-effects - `Ljava/lang/Integer;->intValue()I` has no side-effects
+* method calls with no side-effects - `Ljava/lang/Integer;->intValue()I` has no side-effect
 * unreached / unreachable instructions - code inside of an `if (false)` block, none in this example